From

 clinic, she had a stroke.
 I was in Manila

-to purchase important supplies.
+to purchase essential supplies.
 I have to rush back to Marawi City .

 unable to move a finger.
 As if we built the clinic for her, my elder brother,

 his wife and I took care of her 24/7.
-Close relatives hang around to help but
+Close relatives hung around to help, but

 after 3 weeks, only immediate family members remained.